Transocean CEO steps down, dividend slashed on oil slump

 Transocean had reached an agreement under pressure from activist investor Carl Icahn in 2013 to boost its dividend and cut costs, ending a months-long proxy battle.
 At the time, big oil companies were still spending heavily on expensive deepwater exploration work.
 Icahn was not immediately available for comment.

-Exploration companies typically pay $500,000 a day to have rigs like those owned by Transocean look for oil thousands of feet below the ocean floor.
+Exploration companies typically pay $500,000 a day or more to have rigs like those owned by Transocean look for oil thousands of feet below the ocean floor.

-The incident resulted in the company paying the U.S. government $1 billion in civil penalties.
+The BP incident resulted in Transocean paying the U.S. government $1 billion in civil penalties.

 Reporting by Narottam Medhora in Bengaluru; Additional reporting by Terry Wade in Houston; Editing by Tom Brown